 Facilities: Specify the facilities and how they will be used for the conduct of the proposed research.

 Section XI- Budget Period Details

 Please enter a detailed budget for your project.
-The second and third years of funding are contingent on the successful completion of first year reporting.
+The second year of funding is contingent on the successful completion of first year reporting.
 Indirect Costs are not allowed for any American Lung Association Award.